 People only post the positive on social media.
 No one wants to post a picture of themselves crying when they can’t complete their timetable in the office.
 It’s also hard not to panic when time is passing and I don’t feel like I have improved that much.
 3 months later and my notes are still a confusing mix of English and French with a lot of question marks and not a lot of people to ask for help.

 Besides, an ongoing panic is that each day at university much of my time is spent listening.
 Regardless of how hard it is to concentrate for 3 straight hours in another language, there are other year abroad students who are becoming more and more fluent because they spend each day talking to clients, colleagues, to anyone French.
-There’s only so many times I can say hello, smile and attempt to light a fire of friendship before the French students piss on my parade.
+There’s only so many times I can say hello, smile and attempt to light a fire of friendship before the French students rain on my parade.

-It’s not all negative – I do have one French friend at uni and I’m hanging onto her for dear life.
+It’s not all negative – I do have one French friend at university and I’m hanging onto her for dear life.
 Alice made the mistake of talking to me and offering to sit with me in one of my classes.
 Cue the development of a lifelong friendship – I’m not letting her escape now.
 Next semester resolution 1; make more French friends.

 It’s hard to stay positive

 When you stop to consider Paris, it is beautiful.
-Granted, it’s a little scruffier than London and sidestepping dog shit and overflowing drains is a sort of daily obstacle course along each street.
+Granted, it’s a little scruffier than London and sidestepping dog poo and overflowing drains is a sort of daily obstacle course along each street.
 But after 3 months of constantly running late, constantly feeling lost and constantly feeling alone it tends to lose its charm.
 Next semester resolution 2 – try to fall back in love with this city.

 It’s hard to anticipate what will be a challenge